jatin-sharmaa/CodeSnippetsforSalesforce/README.md

 button:basic-aura | Basic Button Aura
 button:icon-aura | Basic Button Aura
 button:group-aura | Button Group Aura
-if | Conditionally instantiates and renders either the body. if empty | Conditionally checks if empty and renders either the body. if not empty | Conditionally checks if not empty and renders either the body.
+spinner-aura | Spinner to be displayed in the component body while data is loading if | Conditionally instantiates and renders either the body. if empty | Conditionally checks if empty and renders either the body. if not empty | Conditionally checks if not empty and renders either the body.